quru/qis/doc/v2/Portfolios.md

     portfolio is published to a zip file
   * The optional `image_parameters` value will accept JSON in the same structure as defined for the existing _image templates_ API
+  * Includes a calculated view URL field for each image, which will incorporate the `image_parameters` (if any)
   * Adds a `foliosaudit` record for change actions

 * Portfolio publishing (export) and distribution